 The described algorithm has been implemented using the concept of a "universal relay" - a modular, scaleable and upgradable engine for protective relaying [1].
+Figure 7 presents the basic hardware modules of the relay.

 The relay is built as a centralized architecture.
 It samples its input signals at 64 samples per cycle.
 The phasors, although calculated using all 64 samples, are refreshed 8 times a cycle.
 The algorithm's logic is evaluated 8 times per cycle.
-The dynamic bus replica is refreshed 8 times per cycle.